resslerruntime1983/feri-extension/docs/deploy.md

 ### Deploy for Chrome

-Edit `deploy/manifest.json` and temporarily remove the `browser_specific_settings` object which causes errors in Chrome.
+Edit `deploy/manifest.json` and temporarily remove the `browser_specific_settings` object which causes an error in Chrome.

 Zip up everything in the `deploy` directory and set the zip file aside for a moment.

 Restore `manifest.json` so it includes the previously removed `browser_specific_settings` object.

 Upload the zip file to the Chrome Web Store via the [Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).

+### Deploy for Edge

+Edit `deploy/manifest.json` and temporarily remove the `browser_specific_settings` object which causes an error in Edge.

+Zip up everything in the `deploy` directory and set the zip file aside for a moment.

+Restore `manifest.json` so it includes the previously removed `browser_specific_settings` object.

+Upload the zip file to the Microsoft Edge Addons site via the [Partner Center](https://partner.microsoft.com/en-us/dashboard/microsoftedge/overview).

 ### Deploy for Firefox